Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Experiments and results

 \subsection{Action recognition}

-\textbf{Baselines} \begin{itemize}[leftmargin=10pt] \item RPN+I3D~\cite{baseline_for_ava2018}.
-In this method, the I3D~\cite{Carreira_2017} network is applied for feature extraction and classification, and the feature from the labelled key-frame is fed to RPN~\cite{faster2015} for region proposal. \item Faster R-CNN+I3D.
+\textbf{Baselines} \begin{itemize} \item I3D (RPN)~\cite{baseline_for_ava2018}.
+In this method, the I3D~\cite{kinetics2017} network is applied for feature extraction and classification, and the feature from the labelled key-frame is fed to RPN~\cite{faster2015} for region proposal. \item I3D~\cite{baseline_for_ava2018}.
 We further improve the baseline in~\cite{baseline_for_ava2018} for better localization.
-To be specific, we do not predict region directly on the I3D feature, instead, an independent Faster R-CNN detector~\cite{faster2015} is applied on the input key-frame to obtain the bounding box proposals. \item Video Transformer Network~\cite{videotransformer2019}.
-The Video Transformer Network (VTN) takes the I3D network as backbone and applies a key-value attention mechanism to model the interaction among objects before the classification layer to improve recognition results. \item SlowFast~\cite{slowfast}.
-The SlowFast model involves two pathway, the slow pathway operates at low frame rate, to capture spatial semantics, and the fast pathway operates at high frame rate, to capture motion at fine temporal resolution. \end{itemize}
+To be specific, the Faster R-CNN detector~\cite{faster2015} is applied on the input key-frame to obtain the bounding box proposals. \item VTN~\cite{videotransformer2019}.
+The VTN (Video Transformer Network) takes the I3D network as backbone and applies a key-value attention mechanism to model the interaction among objects before the classification layer to improve recognition results. \item FeatureBank~\cite{featurebank2019} It builds a long-term feature bank to store and update temporal features across frames to provide a global perception of videos. \item LSTC~\cite{lstc2021} It addresses the atomic action detection issue by modeling the action temporal reliance from shot-term and long-term context. \item SlowFast~\cite{slowfast}.
+The SlowFast model involves two pathway, the slow pathway operates at low frame rate, to capture spatial semantics, and the fast pathway operates at high frame rate, to capture motion at fine temporal resolution. \item Ours.
+Our proposed pose-aware action recognition baseline. \item ST-GCN~\cite{stgcn2018} A skeleton-based action recognition method, leveraging GNNs to model the complex spatial-temporal relationships among human joints. \item TimeSformer~\cite{timesformer} The TimeSFormer is an Transformer-based model, specifically developed for video understanding tasks, which excels in spatial-temporal modeling and action recognition across a diverse range of datasets. \item Video-Swin~\cite{video-swin} It is a state-of-the-art Transformer-based approach specifically designed for video analysis tasks, showcasing remarkable performance across a wide range of video benchmarks. \end{itemize}

 \textbf{Implementation Details}